Most Similar To: Ryu

 Openers: Wind Kick (shadow OK), Laser Sword (shadow OK)

-Jago only has two special move openers, but only heavy Wind Kick is unsafe, which gives Jago numerous close-range safe openers to attempt.
-Laser Sword is a special move that leaves Jago at advantage and should be preferred to Wind Kick when you're at super close range (say, for example, after Double Roundhouse or a close range low attack).
+Jago only has two special move openers.
+Laser Sword is a special move that leaves Jago at advantage and should be greatly preferred to Wind Kick when you're at close range (say, for example, after Double Roundhouse or any of Jago's cancelable low attacks like crouching MK).
 Watch for the distinctive upwards sword swing and voice clip that will distinguish Laser Sword from Jago's normals.
+In particular, medium Laser Sword is strong, as it hits only once, thus avoiding late shadow counters and still generates a strong +1 on block.
 Shadow Laser Sword is a high damage opener which cannot be broken, like all openers, so consider using this move often to start all your punish combos.

 If you hit with a close-range Endokuken, you generate enough frame advantage to land a medium or light manual, which will trigger the combo system.
-Because Endokuken is generally less preferable to Laser Sword or Wind Kick as a pressure tool, the main times you will find yourself in this position is if you are mixing in charged Endokukens during your pressure strings.
-Sometimes you will dash cancel your Endokuken and perhaps go for a throw, but sometimes you will have to let a semi-charged Endokuken rock to convince your opponent to sit still.
-If this Endokuken hits your opponent, use a manual (or cancel into shadow Wind Kick) to continue your combo.
+Because Endokuken is generally less preferable to Laser Sword as a pressure tool, the main times you will find yourself in this position is if you are also using Endokuken's ability to be charged and dash canceled into Jago's close range pressure.
+For example, it is a good idea to occasionally mix in charged Endokukens during your pressure strings, since it awards more frame advantage on block.
+If your opponent is content to block, then vary your offense by dash canceling your Endokuken and perhaps go for a throw; Jago's dash, while short ranged, is quite fast and it will be hard to always keep this situation under control on the defensive end.
+Changing between semi-charged Endokukens and dash cancels will force your opponent into a difficult decision whether to sit still or not.
+If any Endokuken hits your opponent, use a manual (or cancel into shadow Wind Kick) to continue your combo.
 In instinct, the situation only gets better for Jago, since double fireballs improve to only -2 on block, even if not charged at all (where normally they would be punishable).
 They also generate a ton of shadow meter if blocked, so you are more likely to throw them than dash cancel them, meaning more opportunity to convert stray hits into combos.Linkers: Wind Kick (shadow OK), Laser Sword (shadow OK)

 Jago's linkers are nice and simple, since they are the same as his openers with no special conditions attached.
 Laser Sword does more damage than Wind Kick, but the higher strengths are slightly easier to break.
 If you're fishing for lockouts, medium Wind Kick linker is fast and reliable and still gives you both medium and light manual options.
 Light Laser Sword linker is his fastest linker and is the best to use if you're looking to squeak damage in during lockout situations.
 Shadow Laser Sword linker does a ton of damage but takes quite a while to finish, so if you see a lockout and have a bar to spend, try to start shadow Laser Sword after your next auto-double so you can squeeze it in during the lockout time.